 Turkington Windows: improving homes across Ireland

 Turkington Windows appreciates beautiful architecture and home design.
 Since 1982, we’ve proudly served homeowners and built a reliable reputation as experts in installing windows, doors, and home extensions, such as conservatories, to homes throughout the greater Dublin area.
-Have a look at our beautiful showroom on the Dublin Industrial Estate, only a short drive from the city centre, to see what we could offer you today.
+Have a look at our beautiful double glazing showroom on the Dublin Industrial Estate, only a short drive from the city centre, to see what we could offer you today.